 If part or all of this tree does develop, the order of voting is the reverse of the order in which the amendments are offered.
-The Senate acts first on perfecting amendments to the measure; the first vote occurs on the second degree amendment (or on a tabling motion), after which the Senate disposes of the first degree perfecting amendment to the measure (as amended, if amended).
-The Senate then acts, in order, on the second degree perfecting amendment to the first degree substitute, the second substitute for the first degree substitute, and, finally, the first degree substitute (as amended, if amended).
+The Senate acts first on perfecting amendments to the measure; the first vote occurs on the second-degree amendment (or on a tabling motion), after which the Senate disposes of the first-degree perfecting amendment to the measure (if and as amended).
+The Senate then acts, in order, on the second-degree perfecting amendment to the first-degree substitute, the second substitute for the first-degree substitute, and, finally, the first-degree substitute (if and as amended).

 The five amendments may not be disposed of in any other order (except by unanimous consent), but the Senate may consider and act on several amendments on one branch of the amendment tree before it turns to the amendment on the next branch in order.
-For example, if all five amendments have been offered, and the Senate has acted on the first and second degree perfecting amendments to the measure, Senators may offer additional such amendments, and they must be acted on before the Senate acts on the second degree amendments to the first degree substitute.
-Similarly, once the text of the measure has been perfected, a succession of second degree perfecting amendments to the first degree substitute.
-If the first degree substitute (as amended, if amended) finally is rejected by the Senate, another first degree substitute may be offered and the amendment tree may develop once again.
+For example, if all five amendments have been offered, and the Senate has acted on the first- and second-degree perfecting amendments to the measure, Senators may offer additional such amendments, and they must be acted on before the Senate acts on the second-degree amendments to the first-degree substitute.
+Similarly, once the text of the measure has been perfected, a succession of second-degree perfecting amendments to the first-degree substitute may be proposed and acted on before a vote occurs on the second-degree substitute.
+If the first-degree substitute (if and as amended) is finally rejected by the Senate, another first-degree substitute may be offered, and the amendment tree may develop once again.